This article is for administrators. If you're not receiving email on a personal Gmail account, go to Gmail messages are

-Here’s what to do if you or your users aren’t receiving email from a particular sender.
+If you or your users aren’t receiving email from a particular sender, try these steps.

 Important: If users at your domain aren’t receiving any email, make sure that your domain is set up to receive email.

 Step 1: Check if the email was delivered to G Suite

 As a G Suite administrator, you can find missing messages using Email Log Search.
 If a message was delivered to Google’s server, the tool will let you know of its whereabouts for up to 30 days.